 New media like video, podcasts, interactive website content, all of it can be critical to converting a roamer into a lead.

 With videos, it’s often better to keep them on the shorter side.
 The length of a video can trigger a subconscious aversion, so keep things brief and direct.

 This B2B video demonstrates how traditional marketing materials like testimonials can be converted and leveraged in video format for higher impact.

-4 – Leverage Your Current Customer Base for IT Services Lead Generation
+4 – Leverage Your Current Customer Base for the Best MSP Lead Generation Idea